A New Unexpected Arrival

 "Who's Harry?"
 Bella asked her husband quietly.
 She thought that she had met most of Carlisle's close friends by now.

-"An old friend of Carlisle's."
-Edward answered.
+"An old friend of Carlisle's," Edward answered.
 He had his head cocked to the side which indicated that he was listening to somebody's thoughts.
-Bella reckoned that Harry and Carlisle were most likely the subject of Edwards focus.
-Edward however was unable to get wind of the stranger's thoughts.
+Bella reckoned that Harry and Carlisle were most likely the subjects of Edwards focus.
+Edward, however, was unable to get wind of the stranger's thoughts.
 The only person that Edward wasn't able to hear was Bella and that was because she was a natural shield.
 What sort of vampire was this?
 He could shield his mind and he didn't have a scent.
 Did that mean he could shield his scent as well?
 It was times like this that Edward wished Jasper hadn't left.
 He wanted to know if Jasper could sense Harry's emotions like he had always been able sense Bella's.
 That way Edward would have an idea whether this 'Harry' would be a threat or not.

 "Come in," said Carlisle.
-Obviously he didn't view Harry as a threat.
-"Edward would you bring Renesmee over?"
+Obviously, he didn't view Harry as a threat.
+"Edward, would you bring Renesmee over?"

 "Let's go meet someone," said Edward lifting his daughter up.
 She seemed resigned to the fact that her fun with Zafrina and her illusions had been interrupted.
-Renesmee loved spending time with Zafrina, she could show her anything she wanted to see and lucky for her Zafrina was just as beguiled by the half-human, half-vampire child.
+Renesmee loved spending time with Zafrina, she could show her anything she wanted to see and lucky for her Zafrina was just as beguiled by the half-human, half vampire child.

 "Did she survive?"
 Asked Harry as soon as he saw the child.
 What a sight she was indeed.
 He could hear her heartbeat as well as smell the vampire in her scent.
-The heartbeat said she was human but her scent said she was vampire.
+The heartbeat said she was human but her scent said she was a vampire.
 The obvious conclusion in Harry's mind was that this child had a vampire father and a very human mother.
 He'd heard of this happening before, but to actually meet one of these children… well, he was lost for words.

 "Yes," Carlisle replied.
 "Edward changed her in time."
 Harry nodded in relief.
 Even after all these years he still hadn't managed to shake that 'saving people thing.'
 Loss of life always bothered him, whether he was acquainted with the person or not.